Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 `sudo apt-get install python3-pil.imagetk python3-html5lib python3-regex python3-pillow python3-cssselect python3-chardet`

+On Alpine-based systems, these should all be able to be installed with `sudo apk add`.

++ python3-tkinter
++ py3-html5lib
++ py3-regex
++ py3-cssselect
++ py3-chardet
++ py3-pillow
++ py3-pyside6

+The following command can be copied and pasted for convenience on Alpine-based systems:

+`sudo apk add py3-html5lib py3-regex py3-chardet py3-cssselect python3-tkinter py3-pyside6 py3-pillow`

 The PySide6 requirement for many 3rd-party plugins is not available via distro-maintained packages on Debian-based systems at the time of this writing).
 It can installed via PyPi.org with pip (or pip3) if your distro still allows using pip to install packages into the system-maintained Python environment.
 You may need to learn how to work with (or get around) the newer PEP 668 rules that distros are adopting.
-If you run into this issue, have a look at the [instructions](./Linux_Virtual_Plugin_Environment.md) for creating a virtual Python environment to run Sigil plugins.
+If you run into this issue, have a look at the [instructions](./Linux_Virtual_Plugin_Environment.md) for creating a virtual Python environment to run Sigil plugins

-If you run into any that won't install with `sudo pacman -S` (or `sudo apt-get install`) you may be able to use pip to install them.
+If you run into any that won't install with `sudo pacman -S` (or `sudo apt-get install` or `sudo apk add`) you may be able to use `pip install` to install them.

 ## <a name="sigil"/>Getting Sigil's Source Code